datGryphon/black-hole-light-simulations/README.md

 /getPoints → Trajectory page and Web-App
 Methods: GET,POST
-Form Requirements:
-  The POST request form has two elements:
+Form Requirements:  The POST request form has two elements:
-    radius → Real Number in range [0,Inf)
+--radius → Real Number in range [0,Inf)
-    sigma → Real Number in range [0,180]
+--sigma → Real Number in range [0,180]
 Returns:
-  GET:  HTML for the web app.
+--GET:  HTML for the web app.
-  POST: HTML for the web app with the point data inserted directly into the <script> so that on page load the data is displayed automatically via the visualization script in the <HEAD>.
+--POST: HTML for the web app with the point data inserted directly into the <script> so that on page load the data is displayed automatically via the visualization script in the <HEAD>.

 /image → Image Correction page
 Methods: GET